Leading live in care provider’s outstanding services recognised with two award nominations - The Good Care Group

-Award winning and CQC rated ‘Outstanding’ live-in-care provider, The Good Care Group has been nominated for a series of awards recognising its expertise and excellence in live-in care and supporting people living with dementia.
+Award winning and CQC rated ‘Outstanding’ live in care provider, The Good Care Group has been nominated for a series of awards recognising its expertise and excellence in live in care and supporting people living with dementia.

 Its Admiral Nurse, Dr Jane Pritchard, has been shortlisted as a finalist in the category of ‘The Dementia Nurse Award’ in the 2024 Dementia Care Awards; while its Learning and Development team has been shortlisted as a finalist in the category of ‘Dementia Trainer and Workforce’.